mrcoulter45/technology-examples/REAPER/README.md

 - when sending audio from one track to another, turn off the original track's "Master Send" so that duplicate audio is not heard: `route > uncheck master send`
 - tracks can be sent to other tracks by dragging the track's routing button to another track (you should see a patch cable)
 - `alt + click route button`: toggles master send (green band on routing button should toggle)
-- it is better to have track effects all on a separate "buss" track.
+- it is better to have track effects all on a separate "bus" track.
 That way, you can have the original track and its effects on different tracks, and send them both to master.

 ## Commands
 - `s`: split an item at cursor